amywlchong/typescript-projects/patientor-backend/README.md

 ## Available Scripts

-In the project directory, you can run the following scripts.\
+In the project directory, you can run:

+### `npm install`

+Install the project dependencies.

 ### `npm start`